jtmacdon/chess/README.md

-# chess
+# Chess
-Chess coded in Ruby
+Attempt at recreating chess in Ruby following The Odin Project.